A Meditation on Misconduct

 1. Bizub must lead and support her local community in an emotionally charged, spiritually vulnerable context.
 What advice would you offer her?

 2. What specific, actionable decisions does Jessica face?
-How does this change over the course of the case?

 3. How does this case and "A Question of Membership" contribute to our understanding of the internal diversity, and unique challenges, of leadership in the American Buddhist community?